mcpcpc/k1ss/wiki.md

     curl https://mcpcpc.com/k1ss/wiki/boot/efistub.txt | less

-To simplify the command above, one could create a shell script that has the same exact function and place it in their shell rc (e.g. ~/.ashrc) file.
+To simplify the command above, one could create a shell script function and place it in their shell rc file (e.g. ~/.ashrc).
 For example:

     # added to one's ~/.ashrc file
     wiki() {